 College Athletes as Employees: How the 3rd Circuit Could Pave the Way

-There are currently two major legal actions that are pending which could classify college athletes as employees of their schools, their conferences, and/or the NCAA.
+There are currently three major legal actions that are pending which could classify college athletes as employees of their schools, their conferences, and/or the NCAA.
 The first is an Unfair Labor Practice charge against USC, the Pac-12, and the NCAA.
 The charge claims that the parties have violated the National Labor Relations Act (NLRA).
 If successful in that case, the athletes would have the ability to form a union and collectively bargain with their employer (USC and potentially the Pac-12 and NCAA).
+The second is a related NLRB unionization effort, where a regional director has recognized Dartmouth men’s basketball players’ right to elect a union.

-The second is Johnson v.
-NCAA, a case that is currently pending before the 3rd Circuit and considers whether or not college athletes are employees for purposes of the Fair Labor Standards Act (FLSA).
+The third is Johnson v.
+NCAA, a case that is currently ongoing and considers whether or not college athletes are employees for purposes of the Fair Labor Standards Act (FLSA).
 The analysis to determine whether or not an individual or group of individuals are “employees” differs between the FLSA and the NLRA.
 Thus, it is possible that the athletes could prevail in one case but not the other and be considered “employees” for purposes of the FLSA or the NLRA, but not both.
 In addition to the different tests to determine employment status, the NLRA and FLSA also grant different rights and abilities to employees.

 What is the Fair Labor Standards Act?